 Kate has been in therapy for the first time for the past several months.
-She likes her therapist, but for the last month or so has felt like sessions have been dragging – she doesn’t have much to say, they seem to covering the same ground – but she thinks maybe this is how it is supposed to go.
+She likes her therapist, but for the last month or so has felt like sessions have been dragging—she doesn’t have much to say and they seem to be covering the same ground—but she thinks maybe this is how it is supposed to go.

-Ben has seen his counselor 6 times and he’s ready to bail.
-The first couple of sessions were fine – he was in crisis and simply having someone to talk to helped a lot.
+Ben has seen his counselor six times and he’s ready to bail.
+The first couple of sessions were fine—he was in crisis and simply having someone to talk to helped a lot.
 But now he’s thinking that it’s not a good fit.

 But this can be hard to do.
-If, like Kate, you’ve never been in therapy before, are unsure what to expect, it’s easy to take what you get, or to assume, much like seeing your doctor, that your therapist is the one in charge and so your stance is a bit passive.
+If like Kate, you’ve never been in therapy before and are unsure what to expect, it’s easy to take what you get or to assume, much like seeing your doctor, that your therapist is the one in charge and so your stance is a bit passive.

-Or you just fall into routine and habit: It’s “good enough” and rather than rock-the-boat, you decide / rationalize to give it more time and see what happens.
+Or you just fall into routine and habit: It’s “good enough” and rather than rock the boat, you decide to give it more time and see what happens.
 Or maybe it’s not really good enough, but you don’t want to invest the effort in starting with someone new, and so you uncomfortably settle.

 Here are some questions to ask yourself to assess the current state of affairs:

 Therapy certainly is about talking about things that you may be reluctant to talk about but to do that it also needs to be about safety—a place, a relationship where overall you don’t worry about being judged or dismissed.